 For more information, please contact the local Chinese Embassy in your country.

-3. Please note ICRSA Conference and the organizing committees of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by ICRSA Conferences and conference Committee Board.
-Should your application be denied, ICRSA Conferences and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will ICRSA Conferences and the organizing committee of the conference engage in discussion or correspondence with the Ministry of Foreign Affairs or the Embassy on behalf of the applicant.
+Please note ICRSA Conference and the organizing committee of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by ICRSA Conference and conference Committee Board.
+Should your application be denied, ICRSA Conference and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will ICRSA Conference and the organizing committee of the conference engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.